elehcimd/pynb/README.md

 # Notebooks as Python with embedded Markdown

-`nbpymd` lets you manage Jupyter notebooks as plain Python code with Markdown text embedded into comments.
+`pynb` lets you manage Jupyter notebooks as plain Python code with Markdown text embedded into comments.

 , enabling: